verhas/javageci/DOCUGEN.md

                                 "^(\\s*)<!--\\s*end\\s+snip\\s*(.*)-->\\s*$"
 ```

-This shows that in the case of markdown the segments can start with an HTML
-comment that contains the word `snip` at the start and then it is
-followed by the segment parameters or it can be a special
+This shows that in the case of markdown the segments can start with an HTML comment that contains the word `snip` at the start and followed by the segment parameters, or it can be a special

 ```
  []: # (snip ...)
  ```

-line which is a weird hack in markdown and will not get into the HTML
-output and generally can be used as a comment.
+line which is a weird hack in markdown and will not get into the HTML output and generally can be used as a comment.

-The `MarkdownSegmentSplitHelper` can also collect consecutive lines in
+The `MarkdownSegmentSplitHelper` can also collect consecutive lines in case the segment starting HTML comment is multiline.
-case the segment starting HTML comment is multiline.
-This way you can
+This way you can write:
-write

     <!-- snip SampleMultlineSnippet snippet="epsilon"
               regex="replace='/^~s*~*~s?//'
                      escape='~'"-->
     <!-- end snip -->

-This is convenient when there are many regular expression, trimming and
-other parameters for the snippet.
-The lines are joined together first
+This is convenient when there are many regular expression, trimming and other parameters for the snippet.
-and are analyzed to get the parameters after that so it is not a problem
-if you insert a new line inside a parameter string.
-The new-line
+The lines are joined together first and are analyzed to get the parameters after that so it is not a problem if you insert a new line inside a parameter string.
-character will be removed, but the spaces at the end and at the start of
+The new-line character will be removed, but the spaces at the end and at the start of the lines not.
-the lines not.
-In the example above the string after the parameter
+In the example above the string after the parameter `regex` spans two lines.
-`regex` spans two lines.
-When these are joined the parser wil process it
+When these are joined the parser wil process it as:
-as

 ```
 regex="replace='/^~s*~*~s?//'                     escape='~'"-->